The Lugansk People’s Republic

 Hotel “Inter”.
 The hotel is located in Zhovtneviy district, on the territory of East business center.
 Main services: cafe (European cuisine), sauna, pool, gym, conference hall, concert hall, Wi-Fi, beauty salon, parking.
 Vozrozhdeniya Street, 11-p.
 Contact phone: +380 642 35 71 71.

 Hotel “Tropicana”.
-New modern hotel of the entertainment complex “Tropicana” located about 15 minutes from the city center.
+This new modern hotel of the entertainment complex “Tropicana” is located about 15 minutes from the city center.
 Main services: cafe-bar, night club, billiards, stores, parking.
 Lenkom kvartal (block), 2-v.
 Contact phone: +380 642 71 17 04.

 Mini-hotel “Elite-comfort”.
 The hotel is located in the center of the city (between gastronome “Donbass” and circus).
 Main services: cafe-bar, laundry, Internet, parking.
 50th anniversary of USSR Street, 22/28.
 Contact phones: +380 642 53 20 52, +380 642 58 53 93, +380 642 58 55 93.